Working-For-Future/Java-Collections/README.md

-This repository is created to have a fast overlook on Java Collections.
+This repository is created to have a fast and crisp overlook on Java Collections.